symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/020-auto-routing.rst

 This will:

 #.
 Cause the default Symfony router to be replaced by the chain router.
 The
    chain router enables you to have multiple routers in your application.
 You add the dynamic router (which can retrieve routes from the database) and the default Symfony router (which retrieves routes from configuration files).
-The number indicates the order of precedence - the router with the lowest number will be called first.;
+The number indicates the order of precedence - the router with the lowest number will be called first;
 #.
 Configure the **dynamic** router which you have added to the router chain.
    You specify that it should use the PHPCR backend and that the *root* route can be found at ``/cms/routes``.